boulesnane/DOSFS/README.md

 Note : it is important to firstly select the type of the used data: discrete or continuous.

+Afterwards, we select what objectif function we will use in our dynamic optimization algorithm (1-Filter;  FisherZ or MI,  2-KNN).
+Then, we select the used OFSA algorithm and the dynamic optimization algorithm (Dynamic PSO, WD2O).
+In order to evaluate a selected feature subset in the experiments,  SVM or KNN classifiers  are used.

 # Reference
 Please reference this work as follows: